apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 A service offering is a set of virtual hardware features such as CPU core count and speed, memory, and disk size.
-The CloudStack administrator can set up various offerings, and then end users choose from the available offerings when they create a new instance.
+The CloudStack administrator can set up various offerings, and then end users choose from the available offerings when they create a new Instance.
 Based on the user’s selected offering, CloudStack emits usage records that can be integrated with billing systems.